 Smithsonian National Zoo & Conservation Biology Institute

-The postdoctoral researcher will be responsible for conducting molecular work (16S rRNA gene library prep), analyzing data, presenting results to principal investigators, team members and at scientific meetings, and preparation of final report and manuscript.
-The applicant must have the ability to conduct lab operations, analyze data using multivariate statistics, and write high-impact publications.
+The postdoctoral researcher will join the team to specialize on the microbial aspect of the microbial-immune interface.
+They will be responsible for conducting culturing assays, molecular work, and laboratory exposure experiments as well as analyzing data, presenting results to team members and at scientific meetings, and preparation of manuscripts.
+The applicant must have the ability to conduct lab operations, analyze data with bioinformatics and multivariate statistics, and write high-impact publications.
 The position offers opportunities for mentoring interns.
 Research will be conducted in a well-equipped, modern laboratory.